 AND’s Stepping Into program is a paid internship scheme that matches talented university students with disability with roles in leading Australian businesses.

 Engaging with the Stepping Into program is simple.
-AND coordinates attracting talented students, assessing eligibility, managing student and workplace briefings as well as the evaluation process and feedback.
+We’ll find talented students with disability and assess their eligibility.
+We’ll manage student and workplace briefings prior, as well as the evaluation and feedback process after internships are completed.

 How it works

-- Placements are for a minimum 152 hours, which can be worked as a four week block or flexibly across a semester concurrent with studies.
+- Placements are for a minimum 152 hours, which can be worked as a four-week block or flexibly across a semester of study.
 The attendance format is negotiated between student and supervisor.

-- Stepping Into can be hosted at an organisation’s head office, regional or other location that gives students a chance to experience a range of tasks and project challenges, commensurate with their study and interests.
+- Internships can be hosted at an organisation’s head office, regional or other location that gives students a chance to experience a range of tasks and project challenges, commensurate with their study and interests.

-- Each candidate’s eligibility for the Stepping Into program is verified by AND.
-We also guide you on adjustments that will facilitate successful business outcomes.
+- Each candidate’s eligibility for Stepping Into is verified by AND.
+We’ll guide the host organisation on adjustments that will facilitate successful business outcomes.

-- It's important to note that we won't share the nature of a student’s disability with the host organisation.
+- The nature of a student’s disability will not be shared with the host organisation.